PBrdng/Solving-Systems-of-Polynomial-Equations-in-Julia/table-of-contents.md

 # Table of contents for the block course

-1. What is... homotopy continuation?
+1. What is homotopy continuation?

-2. Why does it work?
-Topological foundation
+2. How does it work?

 3. Floating point numbers